metabrainz/musicbrainz-server/.github/PULL_REQUEST_TEMPLATE.md

 # AI usage
 <!--
-    If you used AI / LLM tools while working on this pull request, you must disclose it as pe the MetaBrainz Foundation's contribution guidelines (https://github.com/metabrainz/guidelines).
+    If you used AI / LLM tools while working on this pull request, you must disclose it as per the MetaBrainz Foundation's contribution guidelines (https://github.com/metabrainz/guidelines).
 -->